10 Most Common WordPress Login Issues (How to Fix Them)

 You can try WordPress’s default recovery feature if you’ve lost or forgotten your password.

 Simply click on Lost your password?
 On the login form, you’ll be asked for your email address.
-Next, you'll receive an email from WordPress that can create a new password.

 2. Cache and Cookies

-Cookies are small files with all information about a user’s visit to a site.
+Cookies are small files that store information about a user’s visit to a site.
 These cookies help a website remember a visitor.
-WordPress login can’t occur if the cookies aren’t enabled.

-The cache also has temporary files stored on visitors' web browsers when accessing a web page.
 If visitors’ cache isn’t updating correctly, the user might see the old versions of some files that support WordPress.

 Recovering Browser’s Cache and Cookies:

-The new screen with a ‘Clear Browsing Data’ popup will be opened.
+The new screen with a ‘Clear Browsing Data’ pop-up will be opened.

 Select the “Clear cookies and other site data” and “Cached images and files” checkboxes from here.